-Operating income increased 5.4% to \$349.7 million in fiscal year 2016 compared to the prior year.
-Our operating margin for fiscal 2016 was 31.0%, down from 33.0% a year ago.
+Operating income increased 5.4% to \$349.7 million in fiscal 2016 compared to fiscal 2015.
+Our operating margin for fiscal 2016 was 31.0%, down from 33.0% in fiscal 2015.
 The lower operating margin was primarily due to Portware's operations, which reduced our operating margin by 120 basis points in fiscal 2016.
 Additionally, higher employee compensation, including stock-based compensation, reduced our operating margin collectively by 90 basis points.
 In fiscal 2016, we also incurred non-recurring charges of approximately \$4.6 million related primarily to legal matters.
 Offsetting these drivers was organic revenue growth of 9.9% and lower occupancy costs.